elasticio/elasticio.github.io/_getting-started/integration-component.md

 ![Petstore API](/assets/img/getting-started/integration-component/petstore-swagger.png "Petstore API")

-Now if a developer would implement a Petstore component he/she will typically end up with a component as shown in the following diagram.
+Now if a developer would use a Petstore component he/she will typically end up with a component as shown in the following diagram.

 ![Petstore Component](/assets/img/getting-started/integration-component/petstore-component-diagram.png "Petstore Component")